abbylibrarian/lis4672024/README.md

-This is the repo for LIS 467-20 Spring 2023.
-Shared files can go in the appropriate folder.
+This is the example repo for LIS 467-20 Spring 2023.